-Below you will find additional insights about Darden’s application requirements to apply to Darden.
-As you read through the requirements, we encourage you to review our application steps for an overview of our application process.
-Within this application process section, you will also find specific guidance for early action candidates, reapplicants, international applicants and more.
+As you read through the application guidelines below, review our application steps for an overview of our application process.
+Within this section, you will also find specific guidance for Early Action candidates, reapplicants, international applicants and more.

 The residency section of the application requests information related to verification of residency to establish in-state status for Virginia residents.
 Residency status is assigned by the Virginia Status Office at the University.
 Visit the Virginia Status Office at the University or call +1-434-982-3391 if you need more information.

 We expect that the information provided in and for an application will be valid and will accurately represent your qualifications for admission to Darden.
 If articles contained within the application are ascertained to contain invalid information or misrepresent your qualifications, sanctions will be taken, up to and including the revocation of the MBA degree.

 We take great pride in our applicant-focused approach to admissions, and have a wealth of asynchronous resources available to applicants at every stage of their business school journey.